 What To Serve With Halloween Stuffed Peppers

 If you make stuffed peppers for Halloween, you can easily enjoy them on their own without anything.
 (I’m all about simplicity on Halloween night!)
 But if you want to add something, try them alongside these easy dishes:

-- Seasonal Salads – Brussels sprout salad, kale crunch salad, or broccoli cranberry salad would make delicious pairings with these peppers.
+- Seasonal Salads – Brussels sprout salad, sweet kale salad, or creamy broccoli cranberry salad would make perfect fall pairings with these peppers.

 - Stovetop Vegetables – While peppers bake, use the stovetop to make a batch of sauteed mushrooms, sauteed cabbage, or sauteed zucchini.

 - Healthy Halloween Treats – Sugar-free peanut butter cups or sugar-free gummy bears are both so fun, minus the sugar crash!
 (I only use natural sweeteners for them.)

 More Healthy Stuffed Pepper Recipes

 Stuffed peppers make one of the best easy and healthy dinners.
 You can turn any of these into Halloween stuffed peppers by cutting jack-o-lantern faces in them:

 Halloween Jack-O-Lantern Stuffed Peppers